skggm/skggm/README.md

 - **QuicGraphLassoCV** [[doc]](https://github.com/jasonlaska/skggm/blob/develop/inverse_covariance/quic_graph_lasso.py#L365-L439)

-    Provides an optimized implementation for cross-validation model selection in similar fashion to sklearn's [GraphLassoCV](http://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphLassoCV.html).
-This implementation also supports matrix penalization.

-    While `QuicGraphLasso` can be used with [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.GridSearchCV.html), this implementation yields similar results in less time.
+    _QuicGraphLassoCV_ is an optimized cross-validation model selection implementation in similar fashion to sklearn's [GraphLassoCV](http://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphLassoCV.html).
+While _QuicGraphLasso_ can be used with [GridSearchCV](http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.GridSearchCV.html), this estimator yields similar results in less time.

+    As with _QuicGraphLasso_, this implementation also supports matrix penalization.

 - **QuicGraphLassoEBIC** [[doc]](https://github.com/jasonlaska/skggm/blob/develop/inverse_covariance/quic_graph_lasso.py#L616-L681)

-    Provided as a convenience class to use the _extended Bayesian information criteria_ (EBIC) for model selection.
-This criteria can also be applied directly to `QuicGraphLasso` after being run in `path` mode.
+    _QuicGraphLassoEBIC_ is provided as a convenience class to use the _Extended Bayesian Information Criteria_ (EBIC) \[["Foygel et al."](https://papers.nips.cc/paper/4087-extended-bayesian-information-criteria-for-gaussian-graphical-models)\] for model selection.

+    As noted earlier, for class methods are provided with _QuicGraphLasso_ to compute EBIC scores and select the best penalty when used in `path` mode.
+This may be a faster, more flexible approach when experimenting with several model selection methods.

 - **quic**